You just finished today’s intense gaming session and now you are noticing that your PSU is getting a little too hot.

 Some power supplies come with a feature called power factor correction or PFC which makes more wattage available to the system when comparing with another power supply without PFC.

 Fan failure is another major issue that can put your entire setup at risk if not fixed immediately.
+Also, check out our separate post on why to use PSU shroud.

 There could be an incorrect input voltage or a short circuit if you notice that the fan stops as soon as the power is turned on.
 In this scenario, you should also notice that the computer is unusable.